bsahelices/laboratorio-eso/README.md

 ## Kernel Hacking Projects (Minix)

-These projects all are to be done inside the
+These projects all are to be done with Minix operating system.
-Mini.
 See ESO main page on the Moodle of the school.
 Unlike the C/Linux projects, these give you direct experience inside a real, working operating system (albeit a simple one).